What's Happening at The Mag

 2 Chronicles 7:14 (ESV)

-The Wednesday evening Bible study which meets every week at 6:30 pm in the Parish Hall (joined by Zoom) is off until Wednesday, January 7.
-We will be in chapter 1 of the book of Deuteronomy.
-If you would like to join the class by Zoom, email Fr.
+The Wednesday evening Bible study meets every week at 6:30 pm in the Parish Hall (joined by Zoom).
+We are starting chapter ten of the Book of Deuteronomy.
+If you would like to join the study by Zoom, email Fr.
 Bill at [email protected] and he will send you an invitation.

 RIGHT NOW MEDIA